Skip to main content

 Integrations and credentials

 Integrations use OAuth, API keys, or custom headers depending on the connected service.
 Script.it stores integration credentials in encrypted form and does not write them into script source files or chat history.
-For custom webhook integrations, you configure:
+Custom integrations use a two-layer model:

 Versioning